sauleh/nlp99/course-materials.md

 * Koehn, Philipp.
 Statistical machine translation.
 Cambridge University Press, 2009.
 [Page](http://www.statmt.org/book/)
 ## Online Courses

-This course closely follows the Stanford Coursera course by Dan Jurafsky and Christopher Manning on Natural Language Processing.
-You can find the slides [here](https://web.stanford.edu/~jurafsky/NLPCourseraSlides.html) and the videos [here](https://www.youtube.com/playlist?list=PLoROMvodv4rOFZnDyrlW3-nI7tMLtmiJZ&disable_polymer=true).
+This course closely follows Prof. Manning's [NLP with deep learning](http://web.stanford.edu/class/cs224n/) course.
+There is an earlier version of the course with a more traditional approach by Dan Jurafsky and Christopher Manning on Natural Language Processing which is also highly recommended.
+You can find the slides of the earlier version of the course [here](https://web.stanford.edu/~jurafsky/NLPCourseraSlides.html) and the videos [here](https://www.youtube.com/playlist?list=PLoROMvodv4rOFZnDyrlW3-nI7tMLtmiJZ&disable_polymer=true).
 Other online courses:
 * From Languge to Information by Dan Jurafsky: [videos](https://www.youtube.com/channel/UC_48v322owNVtORXuMeRmpA), course [page](http://web.stanford.edu/class/cs124/).
 * Food Talks: The Language of Food by Dan Jurafsky ([Course Page](http://web.stanford.edu/class/think53/))